ibm-cloud-docs/vmwaresolutions/vcenter/vcenter_chg_impact.md

 The following table lists the operations that might be impacted if the SSO administrator changes VMware vCenter Server resources outside of the {{site.data.keyword.vmwaresolutions_short}} console.
 If a solution to recover is available, it is provided as well.

 This table is applicable to versions V1.8 and earlier only.
-For V1.9 and later, if the VMware vCenter Server instance is in a **Ready to Use** state, you can modify the VMware virtual datacenter, cluster, switches, port groups, and data store names from the VMware vSphere Web Client.
+For V1.9 and later, if the VMware vCenter Server instance is in a **Ready to Use** state, you can modify the VMware virtual datacenter, cluster, switches, port groups, and customer datastore names from the VMware vSphere Web Client.
+However, you must not change the name of the management datastore from it's default, **management-datastore**.

 Table 1.
 Operations that are impacted by changing VMware resources